harmonicalchemy/modular-emacs/README.md

 #### Writer's \- Publishing Tools:

 - [markdown-mode](https://jblevins.org/projects/markdown-mode/) Markdown capability within emacs.
+You cannot live without this!!!

 - [markdown-mode+](https://github.com/milkypostman/markdown-mode-plus) Extras for Markdown mode.
+More markdown-mode magic!

 - [markdown-toc](https://github.com/ardumont/markdown-toc) Generate a TOC in a markdown file.
 This is a simple but powerful mode to create a TOC in a well-formed markdown file.
 In other words: The generated TOC will be well-formed if your markdown file is also well formed. ;-)
+**Note:** I like to place my toc at the bottom, and provide a simple link named: `table-of-contents` or `index` and put that link at the top, as well as strategic places down within the body of the markdown file...
+This README is structured in that style...
+It reminds me of the way we used to do a similar thing in HTML before fancy CSS menus started popping up...

 - [deft](https://jblevins.org/projects/deft/) Major mode for quickly browsing, filtering, and editing directories of plain text notes.
 Created by Jason Blevins _(the same statistics economics professor at Ohio State who also created Emacs Markdown Mode)_ This guy is wicked clever!
 Looks like he has some nice algorithms for studying the cryptocurrency and smart contracts world as well!
+Invoke Deft Mode with custom Xah Fly Keys Command Mode key: **`0`**

 - [pandoc-mode](https://joostkremers.github.io/pandoc-mode/) `pandoc-mode` is an Emacs mode for interacting with Pandoc.
 Pandoc is a program _(plus libraries)_ created by John MacFarlane that can convert a text written in one markup language into another markup language.
-This is going to help me get off proprietary Scrivener on **Mac OS** and finally be able to use Emacs for all my **Pub§Ops**!
+This is one of the tools that will help me get off proprietary Scrivener on **Mac OS** and finally be able to use Emacs for all my **Pub§Ops**!

 - [fountain-mode](https://github.com/rnkn/fountain-mode) For **writers, screenwriters** A markdown mode for writing screenplays!
 Fantastic!!!
 Fountain together with pandoc, allows you to do many conversions for screenplays to industry formats like **Final Draft** etc. but the best part is the text highlighting and colors make it very easy to read/rehearse dialog and cues right from an Emacs buffer!
 Writing scripts in this mode is as natural as typing `INT` _(your line instantly turns into a scene heading!)_ Try it!
 Just start typing your script and find out what happens!

 - [olivetti](https://github.com/rnkn/olivetti) Adjust margins with word wrap. _(great with fountain mode!)_ Perfect for distraction free writing!
-I also enable this within `rmoo` _(if you have the **games module** enabled)..._  you can adjust the margin width with: `C-[` and `C-[`
+I also enable this within `rmoo` _(if you have the **games module** enabled)..._  Toggle it on and off within Xah Fly Keys Command Mode by hitting: **\`** key.
+Adjust the margin width within Xah Fly Keys Command Mode by hitting: `SPACEBAR [` or: `SPACEBAR ]` to shrink or grow respectively.

-- [vmd-mode](https://github.com/blak3mill3r/vmd-mode) Fast Github-flavored Markdown previews synchronized with changes to an emacs buffer (no need to save).
+- [vmd-mode],(https://github.com/blak3mill3r/vmd-mode) Fast Github-flavored Markdown previews synchronized with changes to an emacs buffer (no need to save).
 Renders org files _(and normal markdown)_ in an external VMD App that automatically shows changes in real-time as you type! _(You need to install this external app separately, and make sure Emacs knows where to find it.
-See: `exec-path-from-shell` below)_
+See: `exec-path-from-shell` below)_  Toggle `vmd-mode` on and off within Xah Fly Keys Command Mode by hitting leader key sequence:  `SPACEBAR-v`

 #### Spelling:

 - [flyspell-correct](https://github.com/) This package provides functionality for correcting words via custom interfaces.
 There are several functions for this: `flyspell-correct-wrapper`, `flyspell-correct-at-point`, `flyspell-correct-previous` & `flyspell-correct-next`.

 - [helm-flyspell](https://github.com/pronobis/helm-flyspell) Helm extension for correcting words with flyspell.

 - [flyspell-correct-helm](https://github.com/d12frosted/flyspell-correct) Nice helm interface for flyspell.
 Place your cursor after any misspelled word and type: `C-;` to see a list of suggestions...

 #### Project Management Tools: